I’m in Lvov Lvov

 Part of my joy comes from just being allowed in the country.
 With some free time in the airport in Timisoara, I thought I ought to do my homework on Lvov.
 I read a guide online, which stated that the city is underappreciated because foreigners need a visa to visit Ukraine.
 Sweat started to roll down my face, as I envisioned spending two days at the Lvov airport, unable to enter the country because I hadn’t applied for a visa.
 I wondered whether I could get one if needed at the airport, or whether I’d have to spend the time till my flight Monday in the never-never land in front of the customs desk.
 Happily, the web was incorrect (there’s a lesson there for all you believers in electronics!), and I made it to the hotel.
 And relieved because the airport, one of those Soviet-looking Stalin buildings (too much to tear down, said our Poland guide) had no amenities.

 Then there was the second treat.
 The hotel I’m at is the Opera, across from a turn-of-the century (20th) palace of the arts, the Opera House.
 I inquired if there were any performances tonight.
 The concierge replied that the opera starts at six (it was 5:30), but he’d inquire.
 He called 5 minutes later to tell me I had a ticket (for around 8$).
 It was main floor for Verdi’s “Il Trovatore.”
 For those of you who know Verdi’s Anvil Chorus, it’s from that opera.
 The building itself was worth seeing, a beaux arts construction with about 1000 seats.
 It sits on the main river through town, which was concreted over and diverted underground.
 The performance was excellent.
-A dinner of vareneky (dumplings), TV with the locals to watch the Kiev-Romania match) and I’m a happy camper.
+A dinner of vareneky (dumplings), TV with the locals to watch the Kiev-Romania match, and I’m a happy camper.

 May 30, 2010

 Today did nothing to dampen my ardor.
 The day began with sunshine (which lasted at least till about 9:15 tonight) and a brisk walk around the hotel.
 I had little knowledge and few expectations about the city, other than that it had not been destroyed in World War II (though its population was decimated) and had many Italianate features.
 The city bills itself not as “The Paris of the East,” or “Little Paris,” but as the “Florence of the East.”
-Personally, I think it looks more Austrian, but that may be because it was under Austrian rule from the early 18th century, and many of the remaining older buildings date from that period, designed by Italian or Austrian architects, or the decor from Austrian designers; the central area in other words is impressive, especially when you consider that Lvov has never really been the capital of a country, merely, under Austria, the capital of the province of Galacia.
+Personally, I think it looks more Austrian, but that may be because it was under Austrian rule from the early 18th century, and many of the remaining older buildings date from that period, designed by Italian or Austrian architects, or the decor from Austrian designers; the central area in other words is impressive, especially when you consider that Lvov has never really been the capital of a country, merely, under Austria, the capital of the province of Galicia.
 Even today, Kiev is the capital of Ukraine, while Lvov likes to say it is the “cultural” capital of the country.
 It certainly has a different feel than Kiev, partly because Catholicism held sway (it belonged to Poland before it was part of Austria, and was part of Poland from 1918 until 1939).
 When Carolyn and I did our cruise from Kiev to the Black Sea a few years ago, I asked the English speakers, mostly non-Americans (and a lot of English expats living in South Africa) if they thought we were in Europe; they roundly said, “NO.” I don’t think they’d have said that about Lvov.

 I knew I was going to enjoy the guide, who arrived just before 9; she handed me a map and asked me what I wanted to see.
 Both were firsts on the trip.
 Usually, we’ve been told what we’re going to see, and only one previous guide handed out maps (and she handed out 8 for the 29 of us).
 I asked to see what was left of the ghetto, because before the second World War, the population was 25 percent Jewish; I know my maternal grandparents came from Poland, but Poland as such did not exist until 1919; I think they came from Russian Poland–so perhaps here, but there’s little left other than a deli and some buildings, and plans for reconstruction.